7JesseT/JESSE/README.md

 ## Base Daily

-Base Daily is a minimal, production-ready mini app showcasing daily onchain interactions on Base Sepolia.
+Base Daily is a minimal, production-ready mini app showcasing daily onchain interactions on Base.
 It includes wallet persistence, mobile-friendly connections, a Tip Jar with recipient selection, Shipments Log, Attendance QR Minting, and an automated "daily feature + daily tx" flow.
+The app supports both Base Sepolia (testnet) and Base Mainnet with a robust network toggle system.

 ### Highlights
 - **Wallet persistence**: Auto-reconnects on reload using localStorage + Wagmi `autoConnect`.